 - Complete the FAFSA.
 McCormick's school code is G01721.

-- Complete a one-on-one entrance interview with the Tabitha Clark, Director of Student Financial Planning.
+- Complete a one-on-one interview with the Tabitha Hightower, Director of Student Financial Planning.

 A variety of jobs available, both on- and off-campus are available for all McCormick students.
 McCormick also participates in the Federal Work-study Community Service Program.